 We collect information such as your name and email address when you sign up to our newsletter(s).
 Your data will be enrolled via the newsletter provider Campaign Monitor and also stored in our CRM system.

 We collect information such as your name, email address, phone number and practical details connected to the event such allergies, diet requirements or special needs.
 The practical details will be deleted no later than 14 days after the event has ended.
 We use the third-party provider proviso.no. as a data processor.

 We collect information such as the responder’s preferences and satisfaction with Norwegian Hull Club in order to be able to improve our services.
 The responses will be handled confidentially and without the intent to identify the responder.
 We use the third-party survey provider Netigate as a data processor.

-Your given information is stored, either by us or the party responsible for the service, when you sign up for or log into the War Call Web.
+Your given information is stored, either by us or the party responsible for the service, when you sign up for or log into our War Web, Survey, and Claim Statement products.

 USE OF CLIENT INFORMATION

 Personal data collected outside of our website may be uploaded and used for online activities.

 This may be related to, for example; contests, newsletter sign ups, purchases and reservations.

 Depending on your settings or the privacy policies for other online services, you may give us permission to obtain information from your account with those other services.
 For example, this can be via social media or by choosing to send us your location data when accessing our website from your smartphone.